 your first submission, you will not be shown this page again.

-You are free to submit content to MFGG, as long as it is kept within the rules.
-Any content violating these rules will not be accepted into MFGG's archive.
+You are free to submit content to MFGG, as long as it's kept within the rules.
+Any content violating these rules will not be accepted to MFGG.

 1. General Rules of Thumb

-1.1 - Do not steal content from others, as it is highly unethical.
+1.1 - Do not steal content from others, as that would be highly unethical.

-1.1.1 - We at MFGG have our ways of determining whether work is stolen from others, and will readily punish thieves if a work is proven stolen.
+1.1.1 - We, as the staff of MFGG, have our own ways of determining whether if a piece of work is stolen from others or not, and will punish those who submit stolen work if proven.
 Anyone submitting stolen content will be banned from the site immediately.

-1.1.2 - Please keep in mind that while rips from official games aren't technically being done with permission, they are permitted given the (rather obvious) circumstances.
+1.1.2 - Please keep in mind that while rips from commericial games aren't technically being done with permission, they are permitted given the (rather obvious) circumstances.

 1.1.3 - If your submission is based on someone else's work like edits/revamps, please make sure to include proper credits.